proycon/analiticcl/bindings/python/README.md

 ## Documentation

 The python binding exposes only a minimal interface, you can use Python's ``help()`` function to get information on the classes provided.
 For more detailed information, please consult the [Analiticcl's rust API documentation](https://docs.rs/analiticcl/).
-The interfaces that are available in the binding are analogous the rust versions.
+The interfaces that are available in the binding are analogous to the rust versions.